Emerald, the May birthstone, is rich in color and popularity. Cleopatra and Elizabeth Taylor are famously known to adore it.

 For about 500 years, the Incas possessed Colombian emeralds.
 When Spanish conquistadors invaded the New World and overthrew the Incas, they traded precious gemstones for precious metals.
 As a result, other royals became aware of the green gems’ existence.

 Other than Colombia, emerald mines are in Zambia and Brazil.

-The Wonderful World of Emerald
+The Wonders of Emerald City

-Emerald is referenced very often around the globe.
+The emerald birthstone is referenced very often around the globe.

 Widely known as a fictional land in the Wizard of Oz books, Emerald city is also the city nickname for Seattle, Washington.
 Due to its expansive green landscape, Ireland’s nickname is the Emerald Isle.

 A temple in Thailand houses a figurine in a meditative position called the Emerald Buddha.
 Surprisingly, it is jasper, not emerald.

 Healing Powers of the Emerald Gem